 Required fields are indicated by bold red font in the Field Name and Data Type columns.
 If the Field Name and Data Type are bold and red and also italicized, then whether the field is required varies according to other entries in the record -- refer to the red italicized text in the Field Description column for business rules indicating when the field is required.

+In several places in this pilot version DES you will find "tracked changes" like this paragraph.
+These are meant to draw your attention for review and discussion for the next version of this document.
+But for this pilot version these items will not be included in our first attempts to share data.

 For help understanding the data tables or this document, contact Mike Banach with Pacific States Marine Fisheries Commission (503-595-3152; Mike_Banach@psmfc.org).